 - Not always free.
 You might need to pay to add this benefit to your policy.

-- Covers your first accident only.
+- Only covers your first accident.
 After your first at-fault accident, accident forgiveness disappears from your policy’s benefits — often for another three to five years.

 |Farmers||Free policy upgrade after three years of no accidents|